1.a. The competition is open to everyone that is over 18 years old, professional or amateur.

 Wide format photographs that present us with virtual tours of the shot subjects.
 That way much more that what eyes can see are included in a single photo.
 There is a wide perspective to the scene, and thus the effect of vastness is achieved.
 Panoramic photos manage to give a new perspective to the world around us and thus enchant the viewers.

-Only the artists who will be chosen to participate in the exhibition and be presented at the web page of Cip festival will have to pay the participation fee.
+Only those who will be chosen to participate in the festival will have to pay.

 An international committee in cooperation with Blank Wall Gallery will choose the photographs that will take part in the festival and will nominate the first three winners.